 Best In-Class Payload?

 Ford is correct when they say that the F-150 offers “the best-in-class payload” with a rating of 3,270 pounds, but that doesn’t mean every cab style and bed-size configuration can get it.
 The only way you can get that lofty payload rating is by buying a 4×2 F-150 regular cab, long-bed truck, one of the ugliest trucks in the market.
-Unfortunately, the much better looking 4×2 SuperCrew and 4×2 SuperCab styles offer far less payload with a maximum of 2,060 and 2,198 respectively (the Raptor is even worse at 1,200 pounds).
-Add other goodies like a 4×4 drivetrain, Ford’s new 3.0L diesel, and light truck tires and rims and you’re looking at even less payload.
+Unfortunately, the much better looking 4×2 SuperCrew 6.5 and 4×4 SuperCrew 6.5 styles offer less payload with a maximum of 2,900 and 2,650 pounds respectively (the Raptor is even worse at 1,200 pounds).
 When it comes to hauling a truck camper, payload is king, which is why you want more of it.
 This is why we always recommend buying a one-ton truck to start with (most one-ton trucks like the Ford F-350 offer a 4,000-pound payload and that’s optioned out).
 The simple truth of the matter is that a half-ton truck like the Ford F-150 wasn’t designed and built to haul a large truck camper.
 Indeed, when it comes to hauling a truck camper, the Ford F-150 is better suited to go small and light, which is why we recommend so many pop-ups and toppers in this list.